syntialai/SimpleApp/README.md

 # SimpleApp

-This is a simple app implements Retrofit to fetch APIs
+This is a simple app that implements Retrofit with MVP + Dagger + Rxjava and MVVM + Dagger + Room + Coroutine.